reach-sh/reach-lang/docs/src/tut/mkt/index.md

 range: 5 - 8
 ```

-* Line 5 sets up some funds that can be used by each `{!rsh} Participant`s as starting balance.
+* Line 5 sets up some funds that can be used by each `{!rsh} Participant` as starting balance.
 `{!rsh} parseCurrency` converts the figure passed into it to an acceptable currency on a DApp.

 :::note
-`{!rsh} parseCurrency` `{!rsh} function` is an in-built method for converting regular currencies into currencies acceptable on a DApp.
+`{!rsh} parseCurrency` `{!rsh} function` is an in-built method that transform regular currencies (such as USD, EUR and Naira) into currencies used to transact on a DApp.
+Currencies used in a DApp include ETH and ALGO.
 :::

-* Lines 7 and 8 create an account for each of the `{!rsh} Participant`.
+* Lines 7 and 8 create an account for each of the `{!rsh} Participant`s.
 This is for test purposes.

-With these accounts, the contracts will compile successfully when called upon.
+With these accounts, the contracts will now work as expected.

 ### {#tut-mkt-basic-define} Define Variables
-Having told the backend how those variables declared are to be used, these variables will now be given their proper functionalities.
+Now that the uses of the variables are declared, these variables will now be given their proper functionalities.

 Just below the contracts, enter the following code for the `sellerInteract`: